 Why go: Standing on an islet at the meeting point of three lochs, the dramatically set Eilean Donan Castle is as picturesque as they come.
 The original fortress was destroyed during the Jacobite Uprising of 1719, and the castle that stands here today is actually a reconstruction.
 A trivial detail like that won’t bother young squires and maidens though, who will find the weapon displays, replica swords, spy holes, cannons and battlements ideal fodder for the imagination.

 Book: No need to book just show up!

 Location: Dornie by Kyle of Lochalsh, IV40 8DX, Scotland

 Our fantastic and friendly concierge team is here if you’ve got any questions or queries about our properties – and they can help find you the ideal accommodation too, no matter how old the kids are or the kind of amenities or extras you’re after to ensure the perfect holiday.
 Our blog is fit to bursting with great travel articles and tips too!
-Head over and check out our top 5 sights to see in Scotland or our pick of the top 3 winter holiday destinations in Scotland.
+Head over and check out our Scotland Travel Guide or our pick of the top winter holiday destinations in Scotland.